whimc/Barrelbot/readme.md

 **Deleting a puzzle**:

-Delete the puzzle *nearest to you* with:

-Puzzle > Delete Puzzle
+To delete a puzzle, simply destroy the puzzle blocks

 **Resetting all puzzles**: